The Missing Cross to Purity

 The temple that is not made with hands; where the spirit of truth is.

-'Know you not, that your bodies are the temples of the holy ghost;' that is to say, the holy spirit;
+'Do you not know that your bodies are the temples of the holy ghost;' that is to say, the holy spirit;

 and so, every man and woman must be brought to truth in their own hearts,